Ring finger

+A human male left hand, showing a signet ring (little finger) and a wedding ring (ring finger) as traditionally worn in British culture.

 The ring finger, third finger, fourth finger, leech finger, or annulary is the fourth digit of the human hand, located between the middle finger and the little finger.

-Sometimes the term ring finger only refers to the fourth digit of a left-hand, so named for its traditional association with wedding rings in many societies, although not all use this digit as the ring finger.
+Sometimes the term ring finger only refers to the fourth digit of a left-hand, so named for its traditional association with the wedding ring following instructions in the 1662 Book of Common Prayer, although other societies may not use this digit as the ring finger.
 Traditionally, a wedding ring was worn only by the bride or wife, but in recent times more men also wear a wedding ring.
 It is also the custom in some societies to wear an engagement ring on the ring finger.

 In anatomy, the ring finger is called digitus medicinalis, the fourth digit, digitus annularis, digitus quartus, or digitus IV.
 In Latin, the word anulus means "ring", digitus means "digit", and quartus means "fourth".

 Etymology

 The origin of the selection of the fourth digit as the ring finger is not definitively known.
 According to László A. Magyar, the names of the ring finger in many languages reflect an ancient belief that it is a magical finger.
 It is named after magic or rings, or called nameless (for example, in 無名指 / 无名指 (wúmíng zhǐ, unnamed finger)).

 In Hungarian, it is called nevetlen ujj (lit. "nameless finger") or nevezetlen ujj (lit. "unnamed finger").
 This finger plays a special role in magical practices.
 For example, to heal ringworm one must use the nameless finger to draw a cross on it.
 If a woman wants to make a man fall in love with her, she must prick her unnamed finger, mix the drops of blood in a cup of wine, and give it to the man to drink.

 In Japanese, it is called 薬指 (kusuri yubi, lit. 'medicine finger'), deriving its name from the fact that it was frequently used when taking traditional powdered medicine, as it was rarely used otherwise and hence was considered the cleanest of all.

 In other languages such as Sanskrit, Finnish, and Russian, the ring finger is called "Anamika", "nimetön", and "Безымянный" (bezymianny, "nameless"), respectively.

 In Semitic languages such as Arabic and Hebrew, the ring finger is called bansur (meaning "victory") and kmitsa (meaning "taking a handful"), respectively.